MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/best-practices/best-practices-office-2016-mac-client-install-for-locally-managed.md

 5. Provide Mac end users with installation instructions

-For more information on deployment options for Office 2016 for Mac, see [Office 2016 for Mac Clients](http://www.deployoffice.com/preferred-practices/).
+For more information on deployment options, see [Deployment options for admins for Office 2016 for Mac](mac/deployment-options-for-office-for-mac.md).

 ## Deployment preferences

-For guidance on deploying preferences to end users, see [Office 2016 for Mac Clients](http://www.deployoffice.com/preferred-practices/).
+For guidance on configuring preferences, see [Deploy preferences for Office 2016 for Mac](mac/deploy-preferences-for-office-for-mac.md).

 Deployment preferences can overwrite the existing user preference settings.
-To remove Office for Mac 2011, [Troubleshoot Office 2011 for Mac issues by completely uninstalling before you reinstall](https://support.office.com/en-us/article/Troubleshoot-Office-2011-for-Mac-issues-by-completely-uninstalling-before-you-reinstall-ba8d8d13-0015-4eea-b60b-7719c2cedd17?ui=en-US&amp;rs=en-US&amp;ad=US&amp;fromAR=1).
+To remove Office for Mac 2011, [Troubleshoot Office 2011 for Mac issues by completely uninstalling before you reinstall](https://support.office.com/article/ba8d8d13-0015-4eea-b60b-7719c2cedd17).

 ## Deployment languages

-All of the [supported languages](https://support.office.com/en-us/article/Supported-languages-in-Office-2016-for-Mac-26d30382-9fba-45dd-bf55-02ab03e2a7ec?ui=en-US&amp;rs=en-US&amp;ad=US) in Office 2016 for Mac are included and installed as part of the installer package .pkg file.
+All of the [supported languages](https://support.office.com/article/26d30382-9fba-45dd-bf55-02ab03e2a7ec?#ID0EAABAAA=Mac) in Office 2016 for Mac are included and installed as part of the installer package .pkg file.
 Because there are no separate installer package files for each language, admins cannot choose which language to deploy to users.
 The language is selected during the installation based on the System Preferences settings.
 If none of the language settings are supported by Office, Office will install in English.